steve3535/gitlab-university/day-4/0-gitlab-container-registry.md

 The Container Registry is located in the left sidebar navigation under "Packages and registries":

 1. Navigate to your project
-2. In the left sidebar, expand "Packages and registries" through Deploy menu
+2. In the left sidebar, expand "Packages and registries"
 3. Click on "Container Registry"

+If you haven't pushed any images yet, you'll see a page with instructions on how to use the registry, similar to Figure 8.4 in the chapter materials.

 ## Authentication and Access Control